gdbroman/broman.blog/_posts/2020-07-19-life-a-juggling-act.md

 ---
-title: "Life: a Juggling Act?"
+title: "Life: A Juggling Act?"
 permalink: balance
 ---
 Balance: Is it a lie?